-In the previous lesson, we exposed the students to kilowatts/kilowatt-hours and megawatts/megawatt-hours.
+In the last lessons we exposed the students to kilowatts, kilowatt-hours and megawatts and megawatt-hours.
 In this lesson, students are introduced to measurements in volts and amps in order to calculate power in watts, which is Power = Volts X Amps.
-Once the students calculate power, they must then use the diagram to answer a series of questions and complete data tables in order to earn the PowerLine Technician badge.
+In addition, the key new concept is the idea of power being lost due to the resistance in supplying energy over long distances.